K\"ahler-Einstein metrics on stable varieties and log canonical pairs

 Stable varieties, as considered e.g. in \cite{KSB, Karu, Kollar,Kov} are the appropriate singular varieties to look at if one wants to compactify the moduli space of canonically polarized projective varieties (cf also \cite{Vie}).
 Before giving the precise definition of a stable variety, we explain very briefly that notion and give the connection with Kähler-Einstein theory.
 In the next section, we will give a more detail account of the type of singularities involved. \\

 So first of all, we will consider complex varieties that are Gorenstein in codimension $1$ (this condition replaces regularity in codimension $1$ for normal varieties) and satisfy the condition $S_2$ of Serre.
-Basically, the singularities in codimension $1$ of our varieties are those of the union of two coordinate hyperplanes ("double crossing").
+Basically, the singularities in codimension $1$ of our varieties are those of the union of two coordinate hyperplanes ("double crossing"), so it is important to be aware that such varieties are in general not irreducible, and hence their normalization will not be connected.

 Now we want to recast them in the context given by the singularities of the minimal model program (MMP); so we consider such a variety $X$ and its normalization $\nu:X^{\nu}\to X$.
 One can write $\nu^*K_X=K_{X^{\nu}}+D$ for some reduced divisor $D$ called the conductor of $\nu$; its sits above the codimension $1$ component of the singular locus of $X$.
 We then say that $X$ has semi log canonical singularities if the pair $(X^{\nu}, D)$ is log canonical in the usual sense.
 The generalization of the notion of stable curve is given by the following definition:

 \begin{defi} A projective variety $X$ is called stable if $X$ has semi-log canonical singularities, and $K_X$ is an ample $\Q$-line bundle. \end{defi}

 There is a subtlety for the definition of $K_X$, but we refer to \S \ref{sec:sing} for appropriate explanations.
 Its is actually possible to define the notion of Kähler-Einstein metric for a stable variety: